 U.S. Treasuries have rallied since the Federal Reserve Board (“Fed”) has cut and kept short-term interest rates near zero for an extended period of time.
 This has caused bond prices to rally.
 There is an inverse relationship between interest rates and bond prices.
 When interest rates decrease, the price of a bond increases.
 When interest rates increase, the price of a bond will decrease.
-The Fed has been communicating for some time now that it will raise interest rates.
-However, they have not said exactly when.
-Many commentators believe it will be sometime in 2015 or 2016.
-The last time the Fed raised interest rates was in 2006.
+The Fed now has been raising interest rates aggressively.
+They are doing this to fight inflation.
 Said differently, something will always be on sale in the bargain basement.
 That doesn’t mean you should give up on an investment just because it isn’t currently “working.”
 Most investors are better served to have a diversified investment portfolio.
 This means, by definition, that some investments won’t be “working.”
 Investors bailed out of the technology sector in 2000 when the tech sector crashed.
 Leading up to this, they just couldn’t get enough.
 Maintaining a diversified portfolio will allow you to avoid making these bets.

 Do the Work